Skip to main content

 • Contributions deducted from salary monthly

-• You receive a social insurance card (社保卡)
+• You receive a social insurance card (社保卡) — apply from 2nd month of enrollment

-• Pay copayment at time of service
+• Pay only copayment portion at time of service

 Private international health insurance